SpeedeyPetey/Ramen-Ichiraku/README.md

 # Ramen Ichiraku
-**Project Name:** Ramen Ichiraku
-- A simple website for a ramen restaurant, inspired by one of my favorite anime, *Naruto*, reinforcing HTML fundamentals.
+A simple website for a ramen restaurant, inspired by one of my favorite anime, *Naruto*, reinforcing HTML fundamentals.

 **Features:**
 1. **About Ramen Ichiraku**